 For the first time, the City is comprehensively developing an Integrated Sustainability Action Plan (ISAP).
 The purpose of the ISAP is to advance the City's sustainability initiatives including 100% clean energy goals and regional resiliency planning efforts.
 The ISAP will serve as a blueprint for the city's sustainability initiatives across departments.

 The ISAP will use STAR Communities to prioritize policies and projects, establish community-wide greenhouse gas emission information with reduction strategies, develop goals and strategies based on collected data and community and stakeholder input, and develop costs that will inform a 5-yr implementation plan along with long-term outlook and strategies.

 The OS was created as an executive department when Mayor Kriseman took office in January 2014.
 Mayor Kriseman issued his first Executive Order establishing the Office of Sustainability with a set of values and actions to be taken in August 2015.
-In June 2017, the Executive Order [pdf hyperlink pending] was updated to reflect the city’s progress and goals.
+In July 2017, the Executive Order was updated to reflect the city’s progress and goals.

 Previous to creating the OS, the city was recognized by the Florida Green Building Coalition (FGBC) as the first "Green City" in Florida in 2008 under Mayor Baker.
 Citizens and city staff compiled data and submitted an application to FGBC for review.
 Check out the summary of the earlier “Green St. Petersburg” Program in this 2011 Green St. Petersburg Information Booklet.